JamesTheBard/sisyphus-ffmpeg/README.md

     )
 )

-# Stream 1 is the audio file from source 1 (the 'ac3' file)
+# The 0th audio stream from the source map is the second entry: the audio
+# file.
+Another way of writing this would be to remove the specifier and
+# specify the 1st track which selects the 1st track overall from the source
+# map.
 ff.output_maps.append(
     OutputMap(
-        stream=1,
+        stream=0,
         specifier="Audio",
         options={
             "codec": "libopus",